Skip to main content

 Registration Restriction Periods

-All seats in all 200 level, upper level (courses numbered 400 and above), and select 100 level undergraduate psychology and neuroscience courses will be restricted to PSYC and NSCI majors only when registration begins on October 24 and will remain in place until November 30.
-Select courses (NSCI 222, NSCI 225, PSYC 210, PSYC 270, and all 400+ level courses) will continue to maintain seat reserve capacities until January 6.
+All seats in all 200 level, 300 Level and select 100 level undergraduate psychology and neuroscience courses will be restricted to PSYC and NSCI majors/Minors only when registration begins on March 25 and will remain restricted until August 23.
+Upper-level (courses numbered 400 and above), will be restricted to Senior PSYC and NSCI Majors only during Wave 1 and 2 of registration and then open to Juniors and Seniors at the start of Open Enrollment (April 22).
+Finally, any remaining seats in Upper-level courses will open to Sophomore PSYC and NSCI Majors on the last day to late register for classes (August 23).
+Select courses (NSCI 273, NSCI 277, PSYC 270, and all 400+ level courses) will continue to maintain seat reserve capacities throughout registration.

 Registration Guidelines